 Seibt, J. 2015.
 “Ontological Scope and Linguistic Diversity: Are There Universal Categories?”, The Monist 98, 318-343.

-This lecture will be given on Fri, 2 July 2021, 16:20 (UK time) as part of the workshop Change and Changemakers in Ancient Philosophy.
+This lecture was given on Fri, 2 July 2021, 16:20 (UK time) as part of the workshop Change and Changemakers in Ancient Philosophy.
 The workshop is a collaborative initiative of the Change and Changemakers Network (Siegen) together with the Mereology of Potentiality Project (Oxford).